japalbornoz/NOC-Mini-Project-01-Monitoring-Incident-Workflow/monitoring/prtg-overview.md

 - Single monitoring host (no redundancy)

 These limitations are expected in a lab environment but do not affect the core monitoring concepts being demonstrated.

 ---

+## Key Dependencies

+Monitoring accuracy depends on:

+- Correct IP addressing
+- Proper default gateway configuration
+- SNMP reachability (UDP 161)
+- ICMP allowed between devices

+Any failure in these areas will result in false alerts or missing data.

+---